airbytehq/airbyte/docs/connector-development/connector-builder-ui/authentication.md

 #### Example

-The [Greenhouse API](https://developers.greenhouse.io/harvest.html#introduction) is an API using basic auth.
+The [Greenhouse API](https://developers.greenhouse.io/harvest.html#introduction) is an API using basic authentication.

 Sometimes, only a username and no password is required, like for the [Chargebee API](https://apidocs.chargebee.com/docs/api/auth?prod_cat_ver=2) - in these cases simply leave the password input empty.

-In the basic auth scheme, the supplied username and password are concatenated with a colon `:` and encoded using the base64 algorithm.
+In the basic authentication scheme, the supplied username and password are concatenated with a colon `:` and encoded using the base64 algorithm.
 For username `user` and password `passwd`, the base64-encoding of `user:passwd` is `dXNlcjpwYXNzd2Q=`.

 When fetching records, this string is sent as part of the `Authorization` header:
 ```